The parameterized space complexity of model-checking bounded variable first-order logic: The tree hierarchy

 The following technical lemma will prove useful in the next section.

-\begin{lemma}[Normalization] Let $t\ge 1$ and $(Q,\kappa)$ be a parameterized problem. \begin{enumerate}\itemsep=0pt \item $(Q,\kappa)\in \cl{Tree}[t]$ if and only if there are a computable $f:\N\to\N$ and a $t$-alternating machine $\A$ with mixed nondeterminism that accepts~$Q$, runs in parameterized logarithmic space and such that for all $x\in\{0,1\}^*$ every run of $\A$ on $x$ has nondeterminism type:
+\begin{lem}[Normalization] Let $t\ge 1$ and $(Q,\kappa)$ be a parameterized problem. \begin{enumerate} \item $(Q,\kappa)\in \cl{Tree}[t]$ if and only if there are a computable $f:\N\to\N$ and a $t$-alternating machine $\A$ with mixed nondeterminism that accepts~$Q$, runs in parameterized logarithmic space and such that for all $x\in{\{0,1\}}^*$ every run of $\A$ on $x$ has nondeterminism type:

-\item $(Q,\kappa)\in \cl{Tree}[*]$ if and only if there are a computable $f: \N\to \N$ and machine $\A$ with mixed nondeterminism that accepts~$Q$, runs in parameterized logarithmic space and such that for all $x\in\{0,1\}^*$ every run of $\A$ on $x$ has nondeterminism type:
+\item $(Q,\kappa)\in \cl{Tree}[*]$ if and only if there are a computable $f: \N\to \N$ and machine $\A$ with mixed nondeterminism that accepts~$Q$, runs in parameterized logarithmic space and such that for all $x\in{\{0,1\}}^*$ every run of $\A$ on $x$ has nondeterminism type: